PrafullaAlok/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating AWS with Python
-Repository for automating AWS with Python
+This is a repository for automating AWS with Python